sirouk/chutes-skyrimnet/README.md

 ---

+## Architecture & Methodology

+**Strategy:** We deploy SkyrimNet services by "wrapping" the upstream Docker images (`elbios/*`) rather than rebuilding them from scratch.
+This ensures 1:1 compatibility with the reference implementation while adding the necessary Chutes runtime layer.

+### Tooling
+We developed custom tooling to automate this process:
+- **Auto-Discovery (`deploy.sh --discover`):** Boots the upstream image locally, probes for OpenAPI/Swagger endpoints, and automatically generates a route manifest (`.routes.json`) containing all ports, paths, and methods.
+- **Wrapper SDK (`tools/chute_wrappers.py`):** Prepares the image for when the Chutes runtime is injected into the base image, and helps to configure cords with discovered routes.

+### Platform Context
+Chutes runs persistent, GPU-accelerated containers (like AWS Lambda but stateful).
+- **Multipart Limitation:** The Chutes router currently requires JSON payloads for request routing and validation.
+Legacy `multipart/form-data` requests (used by standard `xtts`/`whisper.cpp` clients) are not supported directly.
+- **Workaround:** Clients must wrap binary data (like audio) in a JSON payload (e.g., base64 encoded strings) to pass through the Chutes router.
+The images providing TTS/STT services must be modified to support this.

+---

 ## Chutes Overview

 | Module | TTS Model | Model Size | Ports | Min VRAM | Concurrency |